 Why Does Congruence = Success?

 You may want to read that again so it sinks in.
-It sounds so simple, yet it’s one of the most common reasons why advertisers fail with AdWords.
+It sounds so simple, yet it’s one of the most common reasons why advertisers fail with Google Ads.
 If your ads and landing pages do not match the intent of the keyword searched, then it doesn’t matter how much time and money you spend to “optimize” your bids, ad copy, and landing pages.
 The campaign is DOA.

 Congruence ensures your sales message resonates with your ideal prospect.
 Plus, congruence reduces drop-off through the sales funnel because your prospect receives a consistent and reassuring message that she is going down the correct path to solve her problem.